 Yes we do supply Varifocals or Progressive lenses.
 These lenses combine three visions all in one lens.
 The distance and reading portions of the lens blend together with a gradual progression from one to the other, giving a third area of the lens, intermediate vision which allows for clear vision at arms distance so providing glasses to see in the far, middle and near distance with no dividing lines or segments - just one simple lens for all uses.

 Please note that we have a very high rate of success with these glasses but we cannot guarantee success in every case.
-Our refund policy does not apply to these lenses.

 Yes, just select your desired frame, once you have selected your frame, you will need to click on 'Your Prescription' then you can select 'Frame Only' from the options and proceed to checkout.